 Before having any vaccination, it is important that you are given the patient information leaflet to read.
 This contains vital information about who should receive the vaccine along with a complete list of ingredients.

 Additional Information

-In the Green Book the British Society for Allergy and Clinical Immunology (BSACI) has advised that:
+In the Green Book the British Society for Allergy and Clinical Immunology (BSACI) has advised that special precautions for individuals who have a: